TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Methodology

 \section{Methodology}

 The proposed system leverages a dual-branch framework that integrates the recognition of procedural steps with anticipation modeling, as shown in Fig.~\ref{fig:conceptual}.
-In the following sections, we elaborate on the problem formalization (Sec. \ref{sec3:prego}), present the branches for step-recognition (Sec. \ref{sec3:miniroad}) and step-anticipation (Sec. \ref{sec3:symb}) and finally illustrate the mistake detection procedure (Sec. \ref{sec3:mistake}).
+In the following sections, we elaborate on the problem formalization (Sec. \ref{sec3:prego}), present the branches for Step Recognition (Sec. \ref{sec3:miniroad}) and Step Anticipation (Sec. \ref{sec3:symb}) and finally illustrate the Mistake Detection procedure (Sec. \ref{sec3:mistake}).